LCS2-IIITD/MSH-COMICS/README.md

 ## Raw Audios

 The raw audio files for each utterance is provided in the Google drive folder.
 For each utterence, the name structure for the audio files can be found in the "Audio_Filename.txt" file.
 In addition, the episode wise dialogue information is also provided in the file "Episodewise_dialoguelabels.txt" to identify the set of dialogues to which a particular utterance belongs.
+The audio features are also included seperately in a pickle file which are pre loaded by the model.

+## Running the Code